Marusya Sokolovska: Death

 The circumstances of Sokolovska's death are uncertain, as a number of different and contradictory versions have been written.

 The Ukrainian lieutenant general Oleksandr Vyshnivskyi claimed that she was betrayed by one of her confidants and captured by the Cheka, who shot her and her fiancé.
 Mykola Feshchenko-Chopivsky claims she was murdered by one of her assistants.
 The Encyclopedia of Ukrainian Studies reported that, in September 1919, she was defeated by a Hungarian regiment of the 58th Rifle Division (RSFSR)|58th Soviet Rifle Division, which captured her and subsequently tortured her until she died.
 In his book Red Mirage, Klym Polishchuk claimed to have found her grave, which said she was killed by a traitor on 6 November 1919.
 According to the Sokolovskyi family's own oral history, she led her detachment across the Dniester and then fled to Canada.

-The Soviet authorities even continued to investigate Sokolovska's whereabouts until the 1980s, claiming to have found her hiding place in 1987.
+The Soviet authorities continued to investigate Sokolovska's whereabouts until the 1980s, claiming to have found her hiding place in 1987.